leticiatomasio/task-manager/README.md

 # TaskManager

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.1.
-Please use a compatible version of Node.js.
+This project is a daily task manager built with Angular CLI version 10.2.1.
+It supports keyboard navigation and uses semantic HTML to enhance accessibility for screen readers.
+Please ensure you're using a compatible version of Node.js.

 ## Install dependencies